 - the core vs. surge balances in each sector.

-The first challenge of non-maturity deposit modeling is defining how long these will be on the books for the institution.
+The first challenge of modeling non-maturity deposits is defining how long these will be on the books for the institution.
 Borrowers can add to or take away any amount of money from these accounts at any time, introducing liquidity risk if there is a sudden outflux of these deposits and repricing risk if the institution suddenly must replace that lost funding with other sources.

 Since there is no way to define an actual maturity, studies can be performed to determine the decay rate, or attrition, of non-maturity deposit accounts.
 We can take historical information and determine how much, on average, runs off our different accounts and apply that information to our ALM modeling to get an accurate look at the impact on liquidity and market value at risk.
 A good core deposit analysis can also delineate between balance decay (the rate of balance runoff) and account decay (the rate of accounts closing or becoming dormant).